segmentio/segment-docs/src/engage/content/email/template.md

     6. Add preview text and the subject line.
 Use [merge tags](#personalize-with-merge-tags) to personalize the email template with real-time profile traits.
 3. Select the design method to build your email template:
   - [**Drag and Drop Editor**](/docs/engage/content/email/editor/) is a drag and drop WYSIWYG tool with customizable content blocks.
-  - [**Visual HTML Editor**](/docs/engage/content/email/visual-html-editor/) contains both a code and visual editor from a single view.
+  - [**Advanced HTML Editor**](/docs/engage/content/email/advanced-html-editor/) contains both a code and visual editor from a single view.
 This editor provides complete HTML editing access with error flagging.
 4. Design the email template, then click **Create Email Template**.

 ## Test the Email template